pohlrabi404/Hyprfoci/README.md

 So the overall use cases:
 - You run a borderless or minimal border setup.
 - You are blind like me and lose track of which window is currently focused.
-- Subtle, non-intrusive visual cue without all the giant borders, widow titles, just a dot.
+- Subtle, non-intrusive visual cue without all the giant borders, window titles, just a dot.

 ## Installation
 ### Requirement